Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 As an example, if I remove one of these commas, Visual Studio Code immediately adds a red underline to the next row, to highlight that something is wrong.
 This is another reason why using Visual Studio Code is valuable.

-Step 5: Importing your rubric
+Step 6: Importing your rubric
 Now that we've created a rubric, we should test it by importing it into marking tool.

-I'll demonstrate by following the sme steps shown earlier, but this time I'll import our brand new rubric.
+I'll demonstrate by following the same steps shown earlier, but this time I'll import our brand new rubric.

 Notice that after import, the new rubric marking page was added and it includes all the options that we specified in the JSON file.